Andy Serkis

 On the set of Breathe

-In July 2017, during an appearance on the American television show "The Late Show," Andy Serkis read tweets from then US President Donald Trump in the voice of Gollum.
+In July 2017, during an appearance on "The Late Show," Andy Serkis read tweets from then-US President Donald Trump in the voice of Gollum.

 Andy Serkis Becomes Gollum To Read Trump's Tweets

 In 2018, Serkis began working on a TV series adaptation of George Orwell's famous dystopian novel "Animal Farm" for Netflix.
-The main characters of the book are animals, which means the film will employ the motion capture technology familiar to Serkis.
+Since the main characters are animals, the project will utilize the motion capture technology Serkis knows so well.

 In 2021, the blockbuster "Venom: Let There Be Carnage" starring Tom Hardy was released, directed by Andy Serkis.